schmaustech/acm-hypershift-blog/README.md

 ## Enable Hosted Clusters Feature

-Since hosted clusters are a technology preview we need to enable them on our ACM hub cluster.
+Since hosted clusters are a technology preview we need to enable them on our Advanced Cluster Management hub cluster.
 This involves at a high level the following steps:

 * Enable Multicluster Engine to watch all namespaces
 * Enable the local-cluster